Exam Anxiety- How stressing can they be?August 23, 2021 2022-04-10 16:51

 Past test results

 Another main cause of exam stress is the past experiences of bad test results.
-Suppose as a child you were in a car accident, even as an adult you may feel uncomfortable travelling in a car.
-If you’ve previously performed poorly on tests, either because you didn’t study enough or because you were so nervous that you couldn’t recall the answers, this might lead to higher anxiety and a negative attitude whenever you have to take another one.
+Suppose as a child you were in a car accident; even as an adult, you may feel uncomfortable travelling in a car.
+Suppose you’ve previously performed poorly on tests, either because you didn’t study enough or because you were so nervous that you couldn’t recall the answers.
+In that case, this might lead to higher anxiety and a negative attitude whenever you have to take another one.

 Other biological causes for exam anxiety

-Under addition to the underlying mental causes of anxiety, the body releases a hormone called adrenaline in stressful conditions, such as before and during an exam.
-This is known as the “fight-or-flight” reaction because it helps the body prepare for what is about to happen.
+In addition to the underlying mental causes of anxiety, the body releases adrenaline in stressful conditions, such as before and during an exam.
+This is known as the “fight-or-flight” reaction because it helps the body prepare for what happens.
 This response essentially prepares you to either stay and deal with the stress or to flee the situation completely.

 This adrenaline rush can be beneficial in many situations.
 It assists you in properly dealing with stressful situations by keeping you aware and ready.
 However, for some people, anxiety symptoms might grow so severe that it’s difficult, if not impossible, to concentrate on the test.